Prabhakar Sinari: Leadership in armed operations

-Post-Liberation of Goa
+Post-annexation of Goa

-After the Liberation of Goa, Sinari was awarded the Tamrapatra by the Central Government for his contributions to the freedom struggle.
-His associates included notable people like Vishwanath Lawande, Dattatraya Deshpande, Narayan Hari Naik, Mukund Kamat Dhakankar, Mohan Ranade, and others.
+After the Indian annexation of Goa, Sinari was awarded the Tamrapatra by the Central Government for his contributions to the freedom struggle.
+His associates included people like Vishwanath Lawande, Dattatraya Deshpande, Narayan Hari Naik, Mukund Kamat Dhakankar, Mohan Ranade, and others.

-In 2017, Sinari published a book detailing his 16-year involvement in the Goa Liberation Movement, providing a factual account of his participation as a freedom fighter.
+In 2017, Sinari published a book detailing his 16-year involvement in the Goan independence movement, providing a factual account of his participation as a freedom fighter.
 The book is titled, From Darkness to Dawn.

 Sinari later pursued a career as an Indian Police Service (IPS) officer, continuing his commitment to public service.
 He is considered as Goa's first IPS officer, and then became the Inspector General of Police (IGP) for Goa.
 He later went on to become the assistant director of the R&AW, through which he was responsible for the security of then Prime Minister of India, Indira Gandhi.
 He also had an important role against the insurgency in Punjab.